Remembering Alex Trebek: My Jeopardy! Story

 If there’s another moment I’ll think of when remembering Alex Trebek, then it’s this one.
 Right after the game ends, you see Alex come to the contestants.
 I don’t know what he says to everyone, but to me, he said, “I really thought you would win.”
 I smiled and nodded, a little dazed after the whole day.
-At that point, I just wanted to stop being TV-ready, take my boots off, and revert back to my default feral state.
+At that point, I just wanted to stop being TV-ready, take my boots off, revert back to my default feral state, and maybe watch some animal attack movies.
 But I would come back to that moment from time to time, including Sunday, when I woke to the news.
 He had had faith in me, but I had had faith in him, too.
 Despite the odds, despite the progression, I really thought he would win.
 Why wouldn’t I?
 I’ve hardly known TV without him.

 But it was more than just his steady presence on TV or his role as a counterweight against the idea that facts don’t matter.
 It was also his perseverance in life.
 He would later describe, for instance, the agonizing pain that gripped him sometimes even while he was in between filming episodes.
 It’s hard to talk about the dark times, the pull towards the abyss.
 (And on that note, I’m so grateful to Buzzy Cohen for having the courage to do just that.)
 He could have let the abyss take him.
 But still Alex went on, because his family loved him.
 And they weren’t the only ones.